 Simulation Results: Daylight

 In the absence of the correct type of artificial lighting, plants must have sufficient natural light to grow.
-DesignBuilder also has the capability of calculating levels of natural daylight that enters the office through windows.
+DesignBuilder also has the capability of calculating level of natural daylight that enters the office through windows.
 A sample is shown for this office in Figure 6.
-Red is the highest level, unsurprisingly near the north-facing windows.
-A knowledge of daylight levels is also useful for human comfort, appearance, and minimising artificial lighting with good design.
-Desirable daylight levels for a home range from about 200-400 lux, and those in an office from about 300-500 lux.
-There are many ways in which this tool can be used!
+Red is the highest level, unsurprisingly near the North-facing windows.
+A knowledge of daylight levels is also useful for human comfort, appearance, and minimising electrical lighting requirements by good design.
+Desirable daylight levels for a home range from about 200 to 400 lux and those in an office from about 300 to 500 lux.
+There are many ways in which this tool can be used.

 This analysis is but one example of how DesignBuilder can be used to analyse buildings.
-With this software, we can identify • pros/cons in existing building structures, • provide you with possible solutions to identified issues, • and/or make recommendations for new designs
+With this software, we can identify:

-Are you worried about local drafts; hot or cold spots; thermal comfort; air-conditioning sizing; and daylight levels?
-You don’t have to make a blind guess – we can help to give you an informed answer!
+Are you worried about local draughts, hot or cold spots, thermal comfort, air-conditioning sizing and daylight levels?
+You don’t have to make a blind guess – we can give you an informed answer!